Clients & Policies

 Client Configuration

 Clients map source IP addresses to policies.
-Defined in clients.toml or files in clients.d/.
+Define them in clients.toml or

 Client Fields